 Restaurants are open for outdoor and inside dining, using state-approved safety protocols and social distancing; most are continuing to offer take-out, curbside and/or delivery.
-To make guests more comfortable, many of our restaurants still offer an outdoor dining option.
 Now that it's off-season, some have closed for the winter and others have reduced their operating hours; for the latest on who's open and when, visit our Who's Open/Restaurants page.